-New research sheds light on childhood neuromuscular diseaseNovember 20th, 2012 in Medical research /
+New research sheds light on childhood neuromuscular diseaseNovember 20, 2012 in Medicine & Health / Medical research

 A study by scientists at the Motor Neuron Center at Columbia University Medical Center suggests that spinal muscular atrophy (SMA), a genetic neuromuscular disease in infants and children, results primarily from problems in the motor circuits that coordinate muscle movement.
 Previously, researchers thought that motor neurons or muscle cells were responsible.